deadbaed/point/readme.md

 pardon my french, my dot files.

 ## install
-run `./install.sh` in the root folder followed by what you want to configure.
+run `./install.sh` in the folder of what you want to configure.

-currently the script works with **`git vim gpg zsh i3 email`**.

 ## vscode
 to sync settings in vscode, hit `ctrl + p` and run `ext install Shan.code-settings-sync`, and restart vscode.